The best culinary sages are the plain narrow leafed and non-flowering broad leaves types.

 One or two plants should be sufficient for culinary use.

-However, growing sage plants are also beautiful as ornamental plants in borders, flower, or vegetable gardens.
+However, sage plants are also beautiful as ornamental plants in borders, flower, or vegetable gardens.

 There are dwarf varieties that grow under the average three foot tall.